Dominic-DallOsto/insect-navigation-sinusoidal-optimality/sinusoidal-optimality-paper.md

 ### Zero mean activity

 * [Hebbian learning causes the weights to converge to a stable sinusoidal profile](sinusoidal%20Hebbian%20learning%20weights%20negative%20activity.ipynb) - Figure 2

+## Plot styling

+* use seaborn-notebook style
+* full linewidth - make the plot 10 inches wide so the text is nicely readable in the paper
+* use TeX rendering
+* nice neuron activity plots - `'o--', markersize=6, linewidth=1`